devacfr/reflow-maven-skin/README.md

 ## Contributing

-Fork the repository and submit pull requests.
+Fork the repository and submit pull requests on **develop** branch.
+Reflow use gitflow workflow to define a strict branching model designed around the project releaes.

+    Pull request on **master** will be refused.

 ## Author